Lymphocytes in Cellular Therapy: Functional Regulation of CAR T Cells

 Received: 12 September 2018; Accepted: 27 December 2018;

 Published: 18 January 2019.

 Edited by:Raghvendra Mohan Srivastava, Memorial Sloan Kettering Cancer Center, United States

 Reviewed by:Avery Dexter Posey Jr., University of Pennsylvania, United States

 Rajshekhar Alli, St. Jude Children's Research Hospital, United States

-Copyright © 2019 Alka, Atharva, Sarbari, Afrin and Rahul.
+Copyright © 2019 Dwivedi, Karulkar, Ghosh, Rafiq and Purwar.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.

 †These authors have contributed equally to this work